 “The electrode shall be installed such that at least 2.44 m (8 ft) of length is in contact with the soil.
 It shall be driven to a depth of not less than 2.44 m (8 ft)…”

-Important Note: it’s not an engineer’s job to install grounds rods.
-But understanding real-world problems and limitations will make you a better design engineer.
-You can then specify how you want a ground rod installed for a given project.
+Important Note: As an engineer, it’s not your job to install ground rods.
+But getting the lowdown on real-world problems and limitations will make you a better design engineer.
+When you’re privy to the potential issues with ground rod installation, you can specify exactly how you want the ground rod to be installed for your project.